pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="X"></a>
 ### X

 "The future belongs to those who prepare for it today."
-–Malcolm X
+--Malcolm X

 <a class="anchor" id="Y"></a>
 ### Y